 There was a time when arcades were growing popular in America and couples went out to play Pong or Space Invaders together, but arcades have been pretty much dead for the last couple of decades.

 Americans have shown that they’re open to play rhythm games: just take a look at the Guitar Hero craze a few years back.

 But people can’t keep buying fake, plastic instruments forever.
 Arcades give people a good way to play rhythm games without investing heavily in equipment, but without any arcades in America, it’s impossible to do.

 What’s your favorite rhythm game?
-Do you wish there were more rhythm games where you live?
+Do you wish there were more Japanese rhythm games where you live?
 Tell me in the comments!